supernova4869/s_mmpbsa/README.md

 ```

 ## Usage
-Although s_mmpbsa supports fixing PBC conditions to trajectory `_MMPBSA_[name].xtc`, it is still recommended to comfirm that the trajectory has been correct, using xtc visualization software such as [VMD](http://www.ks.uiuc.edu/Research/vmd/).
+Although s_mmpbsa supports fixing PBC conditions to trajectory `.MMPBSA_[name].xtc`, it is still recommended to comfirm that the trajectory has been correct, using xtc visualization software such as [VMD](http://www.ks.uiuc.edu/Research/vmd/).

 ### MD Binding energy calculation:
 ``` bash